RistoAle97/ContinualNAT/README.md

 ---

 ## :hammer_and_wrench: Distillation
 We employed the so-called [Sequence-Level Knowledge Distillation](https://arxiv.org/abs/1606.07947) to translate the first 30m of sentences in the target language from CCMatrix using an autoregressive teacher model.
-Such translations are then used as the tartget references when training the models.
+Such translations are then used as the references when training the models.

 First, we converted the teacher models into [CTranslate2](https://github.com/OpenNMT/CTranslate2) format with
 ```bash